eiffel-community/eiffel-intelligence/wiki/markdown/configuration.md

 You can configure the RabbitMQ settings using the rabbitmq.* properties.
 Most of the properties should be familiar but a few may need some further explanation.
-The rabbitmq.domain.id, rabbitmq.component.name, rabbitmq.queue.suffix and rabbitmq.queue.durable
+The rabbitmq.domainId, rabbitmq.componentName, rabbitmq.consumerName and rabbitmq.queue.durable
 are used to build the queue name on which Eiffel Intelligence listens for outside messages.
 Multiple routing keys can be defined for this queue with the rabbitmq.binding.key property by writing them one after the other in a comma separated string e.g. routing-key1, routing-key2, ... etc.